Tejaswini-Ch9/TejaswiniResume.github.io/README.md

     <ul>
       <li>Graduate Assistant: Assisted professors in research projects by performing data cleaning and visualization.</li>
       <li>Generated reports and summarized findings that contributed to academic presentations.</li>
-      <li>Orientation Leader: Facilitated student onboarding by organizing tours and Q&A panels.</li>
+      <li>Orientation Leader: Facilitated student onboarding by organizing tours and Q&amp;A panels.</li>
       <li>Delivered presentations on university life and student services to improve first-year engagement.</li>
       <li>AI Camp Instructor: Taught core concepts of Machine Learning using Python and simple datasets.</li>
       <li>Created engaging examples such as image classification and sentiment analysis for high school students.</li>